 In extremely rare cases, some people can develop sebaceous gland carcinoma.

-The carcinomas look like firm, yellowish lumps, and they do not hurt.
-The condition is more common in older people and those who have had previous radiotherapy on the face.
+The carcinomas look like firm, yellowish lumps and do not hurt.
+They are more common in older people and those who have had previous radiotherapy on the face.

 Doctors will usually use surgery to remove the lumps.
 People may also need radiotherapy.